 - Product Management teams: Who / what is driving the most revenue?

 Saranya continued “… speed access to data and the ability to make quick decisions … so that they can focus on work.
 That’s where it drives to the actual business outcomes.
-At the end of the day, this capability can improve the customer’s experience, or even right an inadequate customer experience – especially in a big company that is bringing together multiple interactions across different teams, but you have to coordinate all of that”.
+At the end of the day, this capability can improve the customer’s experience, or even right an inadequate customer experience – especially in a big company, dispensing lead generation services, that is bringing together multiple interactions across different teams, but you have to coordinate all of that”.

 Ultimately, this is about enabling their customers to move and grow more rapidly in a coordinated fashion.
 Marketing at Wrike helps prospects embrace the image of a near-term future where an aggregation of physically distanced, but better performing, teams will most likely scale growth.